-5 Signs Bad Governance Is Stifling Your Church’s Growth and Mission
+5 Signs Bad Church Governance Is Stifling Your Growth and Mission

-You probably almost didn’t open this blog post, did you?
+You probably almost didn’t open this article, did you?
+Church governance?

 Who cares about governance?

-Well, if you care about church growth and accomplishing your mission, read on.
+Well, if you care about reaching more people and accomplishing your mission, read on.

-I’m convinced bad governance is a key contributing factor as to why many churches don’t grow.
+I’m convinced bad governance is a key contributing factor to why many churches don’t grow.
+Conversely, I’m convinced that good governance is a key factor in why some do churches grow.

-In fact, there’s a good chance bad governance is frustrating you right now…and you might not even know it.
+In fact, there’s a good chance your governance model is frustrating you right now… and you might not even know it.

-Bad governance…or maybe more charitably, unhelpful governanceis pretty much the norm in church world.
-Even if you have decent people on your board or boards, the system itself is sometimes the obstacle.
+Bad governance — or, more charitably, unhelpful governance — is pretty much the norm in the church world.
+Even if you have decent people on your board or boards, the system itself is sometimes an obstacle.

-I’ve never heard a conference talk on how governance can help a church grow.
-I’ve never seen a webinar on it.
-Apart from this really good blog post and this great book, I haven’t seen much at all.
+I’ve never heard a conference talk on how governance can help a church grow, nor seen a webinar on it.
+Honestly, apart from How to Break Growth Barriers by Carl George and Warren Bird, I haven’t seen much at all.

-But if you spend 3 minutes going over these 5 issues, I think your church could end up poised for greater growth.
-Or at least you’ll have better insight into why things aren’t going the way you hoped they’d be going.
+But if you spend a few minutes reviewing the 5 signs of bad governance below, I think your church could be poised for growth as a future-ready ministry.
+Or at least you’ll have better insight into why things aren’t going as you hoped.

 Bad governance is the silent killer of many great church missions.

 Bad governance is the slient killer of many great church missions.
-Click To Tweet
+Share on XFirst, Please Know This Isn’t Written as a Personal Attack.

-Before we jump into the signs that bad governance is stifling your church’s growth, a few words.
+Before jumping into the signs that bad governance is stifling your church’s growth, here are a few words.

 I realize that many denominations pride themselves on governance as much as they do on theology.
 I get that.

-So as you read through this you might be tempted to think I’m being unbiblical in my critiques or even insensitive to your denomination’s approach.
-As a former member of a denomination, (I lead a non-denominational church now), I can empathize.
+As you read through this, you might be tempted to think I’m being unbiblical in my critiques or even insensitive to your denomination’s approach.
+As a former member of a denomination (I lead a non-denominational church now), I can empathize.

-Yet many forms of church governance are not so much biblical as they are historical, which means they should be open to change.
-Most governance systems were designed to work in an era when churches were smaller, when communities and cities themselves were smaller, and when we were not living in a post-Christian era.
+Yet many forms of church governance are not so much biblical as historical, which means they should be open to change.
+Most governance systems were designed to work in an era when churches were smaller, communities and cities were smaller, and we were not living in a post-Christian America.

 This doesn’t mean all vestiges of historic church governance should be ousted.
-But I’ve seen many cases where church governances hurts the mission of the church more than it helps the mission of the church.
-What worked 200 years ago has stopped working today.
+But I’ve seen many cases where church governance hurts the church’s mission more than it helps it — what worked 200 years ago has stopped working today.

-Churches that are willing reformulate governance (within the parameters of scripture of course) will do far better than those who don’t.
+Churches that are willing to reformulate governance (within the parameters of scripture, of course) will do far better than those that don’t.

 1. Your board or congregation loves to micromanage

-Small churches are notorious for wanting approval on every decision, from the paint colour in the kids ministry rooms to every hire in the church, to every minute curriculum change.
+Small churches are notorious for wanting approval on every decision, from the paint color in the kid’s ministry rooms to every hire in the church to every minute curriculum change.

 That’s a recipe for disaster.